 Service Retirement Allowance Plus - is a life annuity that is calculated based on the member's years of service credit and average salary as a participating employee.
 In addition, a supplemental amount will be added to the pension benefit.
 The supplementary amount is determined based on the member's age at retirement and a percentage of an estimate of the average Social Security payment that a member might receive at the age of 62 (calculated on a national average figure).
 During the month the member turns 62, the pension benefit amount will be reduced by the full national average amount of Social Security payment that a person might receive at the age of 62 (calculated on a national average figure).
 Also, the pension benefit will be reduced by the full estimated amount and not by the supplemental amount that the member had been receiving.
-Estimate of Social Security benefits used by ERSRI to calculate pension benefits are general estimates and are not guaranteed by ERSRI or the Social Security or any programs of the SSA.
+Estimate of Social Security benefits used by ERSRI to calculate pension benefits are general estimates and are not guaranteed by ERSRI or the Social Security Administration (SSA).
+This option is not related to a member's participation in Social Security or any programs of the SSA.

-Note: This schedule was prepared based on the source data that was certified in the most recent actuarial valuations as of June 30, 2018.
+Note: This schedule was prepared based on the source data that was certified in the most recent actuarial valuations as of June 30, 2019.